Koenkk/zigbee2mqtt.io/docs/devices/CCTFR6700.md

 * `thermostat_unit`: Controls the temperature unit of the thermostat (default celsius).
 The value must be one of `celsius`, `fahrenheit`

+* `power_precision`: Number of digits after decimal point for power, takes into effect on next report of device.
+The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

+* `power_calibration`: Calibrates the power value (percentual offset), takes into effect on next report of device.
+The value must be a number.

+* `energy_precision`: Number of digits after decimal point for energy, takes into effect on next report of device.
+The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

+* `energy_calibration`: Calibrates the energy value (percentual offset), takes into effect on next report of device.
+The value must be a number.

 ## Exposes